testingCICDomar/Go_Project/README.md

-this project is dedicated for gomycode DevOps bootcamp maintained By Omar Ben Romdhane jenkins Branch
+this project is dedicated for gomycode DevOps bootcamp maintained By Omar Ben Romdhane && Houssem Zemni jenkins Branch